TrivadisPF/platys-modern-data-platform/cookbooks/recipes/using-dev-simulator-origin/README.md

 ## Using Relative from Anchor Time with Fast Forward and skip

-When using the **Relative form Anchor Time with Fast Forward** mode, the anchor is representing the start of the simulation and all the timestamp of the rows of the input file(s) are relative to that anchor.
+When using the **Relative from Anchor Time with Fast Forward** mode, the anchor is representing the start of the simulation and all the timestamp of the rows of the input file(s) are relative to that anchor.
 The fast forward parameter represents the time-span to move the start-time from the anchor.

 The following diagram represents the data of the input files shown below and a fast forward by a time span of 10 seconds.

 ![](./images/relative-anchor-time-fast-forward-and-skip.png)

+The output on `kcat` should show these events

 ```bash
 {"0":"10","1":"10","2":"3","EventTimestamp":1669478519769,"EventTimestampString":"16:01:59","StartEventTimestampString":"16:01:59"}